-Among the eight new brands recently available for transaction on VIVER you can also find Jaeger-LeCoultre, Which can confidently be called the “watchmaker’s watchmaker.”
-We are pleased to introduce the Reverso, Jaeger-LeCoultre’s flagship lineup and the master of high-end dress watches.
+Among the eight new brands recently made available for trading on VIVER you can now also find Jaeger-LeCoultre which is often called the “watchmaker’s watchmaker.”
+We are pleased to introduce the Reverso, The flagship lineup of Jaeger-LeCoultre, Which is considered the master of high-end dress watches.

-As a watchmaker, Jaeger-LeCoultre is a brand recognized for its manufacture technology to the extent that it holds the honorable title of “the watchmaker’s watchmaker.”
+As a watchmaker Jaeger-LeCoultre is recognized for its manufacture technology to the extent that it has earned the honorable title of “the watchmaker’s watchmaker.”

 (Left) Founder Antoine LeCoultre Interior of LeCoultre’s first manufacture facility expanded in 1866 © Timeforum

 Founded in 1833 as a watchmaking workshop in the Swiss Jura by Antoine LeCoultre, Jaeger-LeCoultre is a historic watchmaker that has produced about 430 patents and more than 1, 300 calibers to date.
-Jaeger-LeCoultre’s in-house movements essentially saved the “Big Three” watch brands—Patek Philippe, Audemars Piguet, And Vacheron Constantin—from the quartz crisis.
+Jaeger-LeCoultre’s in-house movements have played a crucial role in saving the “Big Three” watch brands—Patek Philippe, Audemars Piguet, And Vacheron Constantin—from the quartz crisis.

 The story of Jaeger-LeCoultre’s in-house movements and the Big Three is long, But to summarize, The Royal Oak, Nautilus, And the 222, Which became the basis for the Overseas, All have a history of using Jaeger-LeCoultre movements.
-Jaeger-LeCoultre, Which has helped create so many watch icons, Also has its own iconic timepiece.
-That is the Reverso, A dress watch icon familiar even to those who are not watch enthusiasts.
+Even Jaeger-LeCoultre, Which has helped create so many watch icons, Has its own iconic timepiece.
+The Reverso is a dress watch icon familiar even to those who are not watch enthusiasts.

 Various forms of the Reverso © Italian Watch Spotter

-The Jaeger-LeCoultre Reverso is characterized by its iconic design, Featuring an Art Deco style within a rectangular case that can be flipped.
-Nearly a hundred years have passed since its debut in 1930, Yet it continues to move the hearts of watch lovers today with its distinct personality, Unaffected by trends.
+The Jaeger-LeCoultre Reverso is characterized by its iconic Art Deco design housed in a rectangular case that can be flipped.
+Nearly a century has passed since its debut in 1930, But even today it remains unaffected by trends and continues to captivate watch lovers with its distinct personality.

 © Italian Watch Spotter